What Is a Doctorate Degree? Key Facts on the Top University Credential

 What Are the Advantages of Earning a Doctorate Degree?

 One potential advantage is a high salary.
-Consider this: Median weekly earnings for people with doctorate degrees are about 50 percent higher than for people with bachelor's degrees, and they are about 27 percent higher than for people with master's degrees.3
+Consider this: Data from the Bureau of Labor Statistics (BLS) shows that median weekly earnings for people with doctorate degrees are about 50 percent higher than for people with bachelor's degrees, and they are about 27 percent higher than for people with master's degrees.

 Another advantage is that the unemployment rate is typically lower for people with doctorates than for people with other degrees.
-In 2018, only about 1.6 percent of doctorate degree holders were unemployed (compared to 2.2 percent of people with bachelor's degrees and 2.1 percent of master's degree holders).3
+The BLS data referenced above indicates that in 2018, only about 1.6 percent of doctorate degree holders were unemployed (compared to 2.2 percent of people with bachelor's degrees and 2.1 percent of master's degree holders).

 So two possible benefits of a doctorate degree are higher pay and better job stability.
 However, when considering these potential advantages, you also have to weigh the costs of getting a doctorate.
 Because this credential requires a big commitment in terms of time, it can be an expensive degree to pursue.

 Exactly how much it costs to get a doctorate depends a lot on where you go to school and the program you enroll in.
-But according to one report, doctoral students spent an average of $30,960 on their education in just one academic year.5
+But according to a Sallie Mae report, doctoral students spent an average of $30,960 on their education in just one academic year.

 Fortunately, a lot of financial assistance is available if you qualify for it.
 For example, many doctoral students work at the schools where they are enrolled.
-In one survey, about 20 percent of people who earned a research doctorate degree said their primary source of financial support was teaching assistantships (in which they were paid to teach undergraduate students).
-And about 25 percent said their primary support came from scholarships, fellowships, or grants.1
+In the 2017 report on doctorate recipients, about 20 percent of people who earned a research doctorate degree said their primary source of financial support was teaching assistantships (in which they were paid to teach undergraduate students).
+And about 25 percent said their primary support came from scholarships, fellowships, or grants.

 What Kinds of Careers Can a Doctorate Degree Prepare You For?